sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 ![load_options_dfg2](/images/connect_options_dfg2.png)

-Pipelines provide a scalable option to pull in large datasets using [copy activity](https://learn.microsoft.com/en-us/fabric/data-factory/copy-data-activity).
-Fabric provides you with a copy assistant which helps to easily connect to a source where the data is residing and then copy it to the storage, which is OneLake.
+Data Pipelines provide a scalable option to pull in large datasets using [copy activity](https://learn.microsoft.com/en-us/fabric/data-factory/copy-data-activity).
+It provides you with a copy assistant which helps to easily connect to a source where the data is residing and then copy it to the storage, which is OneLake.

 ![load_data](/images/copy_assistant.png)